 They are not there anymore.
 Zero grey hair at 30 years old.
 Settle down, ladies.
-I also lost all my fat and got shredded, in better shape than I ever was playing Division 1 College hockey or my early years of pro hockey.
+I also lost all my fat and got shredded, and am in better shape than I ever was playing Division 1 College hockey or my early years of pro hockey.
 For years, I bought that sour lie that if you quit, you are going to get fat.
 I listened to the Demon’s whispers.
 He was in my head and in my blood.
 After the exorcism, I saw a clear portrait of my life, and that path that had been laid out before me.
 I had veered off path, and strayed through treacherous jungles, and terrible terrains.
 But the path was always there, and shining so brightly, beckoning me every day for eleven years.
 But I was always too busy reaching into my back pocket, and methodically moving fingers to can, and fingers to lips; looking down the entire time, but only focusing on illusions, and never realizing my potential or my calling, and the whole time, realizing nothing except that I existed under that eternal spell of that Hypnotic Demon.
 And feeling good about that.
 What a sick addiction.

 If you haven’t checked out my METAMORPHOSIS blog post, please give it a read.
 It is my most sincere confessional as a drug addict and what I went though when I quit chewing tobacco over two years ago.
 Over the past year, many people have emailed me or told me that the Metamorphosis article inspired them to quit chewing or smoking.
 That makes it all worthwhile.
 To be involved in a vortex where people are inspired by something you write, and that inspires you to write, is a special sequence of art imitating life, and life imitating art, and everyone imitating some mythic version of themselves grabbing whatever Demon dwells inside of you, and driving the stake through that vile heart.
 And in that heroic imitation, we mimic a version of ourselfs that already exists.
 It exists inside of us, and someplace off in the near future.
 We are moving closer, every day to that version of ourselves that knows no fear, no addictions, no servitute to any Demons, and only sees that golden glow from the path that is laid out before us, that leads us to our True Self, who has been patiently waiting this whole time.